ultima-ib/ultibi-frtb-book/src/calculation/weights.md

 # Assign Weights/Prepare

+**Currently this section only applies to FRTBDataSet**.
+In the future `python` users will be able to define their own, custom `prepare` functions too.

 Prepare is a **fixed** calculation which happens with every request for scans/db DataSources.
 For InMemory it happens only when you call `.prepare()`.

 `from_config()` call `.prepare()` depending on `source_type`.